Standard Model Tested with Neutrinos

 While putting less precise constraints on $\langle r^2_{\nu_{e}}\rangle$ and $\langle r^2_{\nu_{\mu}}\rangle$, solar neutrino data from dark matter direct detection experiments (DMDD) are uniquely sensitive also to the $\tau$ flavor both through CE$\nu$NS~\cite{XENON:2024ijk,PandaX:2024muv} and $\nu$ES~\cite{PandaX:2022ood,LZ:2022lsv,XENON:2022ltv}.
 Including solar neutrino data in the global analysis yields the most stringent constraint on the $\tau$ flavor obtained from CE$\nu$NS and $\nu$ES experiments.
 For the solar neutrino analysis we closely follow Refs.~\cite{DeRomeri:2024iaw,DeRomeri:2024hvc} for CE$\nu$NS data and Refs.~\cite{Giunti:2023yha,AtzoriCorona:2022jeb} for the $\nu$ES case.
 The results from the several analyses are shown in Fig.~\ref{fig:1DNCRsolar}.
 The $1\sigma$ CL from the global fit corresponds to

 Note that even though the previously discussed experiments do not measure $\langle r^2_{\nu_\tau} \rangle$ directly, their inclusion helps to break degeneracies, improving the overall bound on the $\tau$ flavor as shown in the figure.
-The bound is still less precise than the ones for the other neutrino flavours, although excellent prospects are awaited considering next-generation experiments~\cite{Giunti:2023yha}.
+The bound is still less precise than the ones for the other neutrino flavors, although excellent prospects are awaited considering next-generation experiments~\cite{Giunti:2023yha}.

 Restricting ourselves only to the $\nu$ES data, we can constrain the value of the vector and axial-vector neutrino-electron neutral current couplings to test the prediction of the electroweak theory.
 In the literature, the constraints are obtained by directly fitting $g_V^{\nu_\ell\,e}$ and $g_A^{\nu_\ell\,e}$ inside the neutrino-electron cross section.
 Due to the radiative corrections and the charge current contribution, the vector coupling naturally depends on the neutrino flavor, as shown in Eq.~(\ref{eq:gV}).
-Thus, to correctly compare the available data, we restrict our analysis to the flavor-independent neutral current couplings, $\tilde{g}_V^{\nu\,e}$ and $\tilde{g}_A^{\nu\,e}$.
+Thus, to correctly compare the available data, we restrict our analysis to the flavor-independent neutral current couplings, $\tilde{g}_V^{\nu\,e}$ and $\tilde{g}_A^{\nu\,e}$, while keeping the neutrino charge radius contributions fixed to their SM predictions.
 However, $\tilde{g}_V^{\nu\,e}$ also depends on the experimental energy scale, e.g. due to the effect of the running of the weak mixing angle, which enters only the vector coupling.
 To combine correctly the different measurements, we thus correct for the dependence on the energy scale, and compare the value of the couplings at a common scale, chosen to be the $Z$ boson mass, $M_Z$, as often done in the context of the weak mixing angle~\cite{ParticleDataGroup:2024cfk}.

 To this aim, we introduce a term, $\delta \tilde{g}_V$, in the definition of the coupling in Eq.~(\ref{vectorCoup}) which accounts for the running of the weak mixing angle as predicted by the SM.
 Namely, $\delta \tilde{g}_V$ has been defined as the difference between the coupling constant at a certain energy scale $q^2$ with respect to its value at $M_Z$